Greater Antilles: Demographics

-Santurce, the most populated district, or barrio, in Puerto Rico’s capital, San Juan.
+Santurce, the most populated district, or barrio, in Puerto Rico's capital, San Juan.

 The Greater Antilles is considered part of Latin America.
 With a population of 38 million, it makes up 6% of Latin America's population.
 The capital of the Dominican Republic, Santo Domingo, with a population of over 2 million, is the largest city in the Greater Antilles.
 Other large cities include Havana, Port-au-Prince, Kingston and San Juan.

-In 2018, the quality of life was similar in Cuba, the Dominican Republic and Jamaica, whose Human Development Index categorized them as "high human development".
-Cuba, the independent nation with the highest HDI, ranked below Puerto Rico and the Cayman Islands, both of which are categorized as "very high".
-Haiti had the lowest Human Development Index in the Greater Antilles and in all of the Americas at 0.498, which categorizes it as having "Low human development".
+In 2018, the quality of life was similar in Cuba, the Dominican Republic and Jamaica, whose Human Development Index (HDI) categorized them as "high human development".
+Puerto Rico and the Cayman Islands are categorized as "very high".
+Haiti had the lowest HDI in the Greater Antilles and in all of the Americas, categorized as "Low human development".

 Languages

-Languages spoken in the Greater Antilles are mostly colonial languages, along with some Creole influence.
+The languages are mostly colonial languages, along with some Creole influence.
 Spanish is the main language in Cuba, the Dominican Republic and Puerto Rico.
 Haiti has a Creole language, Haitian Creole, as one of its official languages, alongside French.
 English is the main language in Jamaica and the Cayman Islands, though it is also an official language of Puerto Rico, where it is spoken as a second language.
 In Jamaica, a Creole language is spoken but carries no official recognition.